stilhere4huniid/West-Prop-Real-Estate-Dashboard/models/README.md

 4. Visualization of ROI across different property types and locations

 ## 📝 Notes
-- The model was trained on data up to [insert date]
+- The model was trained on a dataset of 300 properties (240 training, 60 test)
 - For best results, retrain the model periodically with updated market data
 - The model's predictions are estimates and should be used as one of several factors in investment decisions